 From the warm sandy beach to the cobblestone paved streets, both Tybee Island and Savannah have many events and activities for you and your family to enjoy during your stay.
 With so many events and activities to choose from, it can be hard to decide what to do once you get here.
 But, have no fear!
 We’ve outlined our Top 10 recommendations that make for an unforgettable Tybee Island and/or Savannah vacation!

-Located 20 minutes form Savannah’s historic downtown, our Georgia barrier island is the perfect slice of paradise!
-Tybee Island is a place where you can escape from the hustle and bustle of the fast-paced city life and relax on #tybeetime.
+Located 20 minutes form Savannah’s historic downtown, our Georgia barrier island, is the perfect slice of paradise!
+Often referred to as “Savannah, Georgia’s beach“, Tybee Island is a place where you can escape from the hustle and bustle of the fast-paced city life and relax on #tybeetime.
 There’s so much to do here!
-Relax on the beach, watch the birds and the dolphins, go fishing, collect shells, go for a swim, kayak around the creeks, bike ride, or have a great meal and a margarita!
-Listed below are our favorite activities on the island!
+Relax on the beach, watch the birds and the dolphins play, go fishing, collect shells, go for a swim, kayak around the creeks, bike ride, or have a great meal and a margarita!
+Read our Tybee Island beach guide to learn more about the various beaches on Tybee Island, and read about our favorite activities on the island below!

 Ordered in 1732 by General James Oglethorpe, Governor of the 13th colony, the Tybee Island Light Station has been guiding mariners’ safe entrance into the Savannah River for over 270 years.
 The Tybee Island Light Station is one of America’s most intact, having all its historic support buildings on its five-acre site.
 Rebuilt several times, the current light station displays its 1916-day mark (the exterior paint color scheme) with 178 stairs and a First Order Fresnel lens (nine feet tall).
 Visitors can climb its steps to the top and enjoy breathtaking views.
 History buffs young and old won’t want to miss the Tybee Island Light Station.